liferay/liferay-docs/develop/tutorials/articles/300-osgi-basics/08-semantic-versioning.markdown

 [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-1/liferay-workspace)
 by default.

-When you run the `baseline` task, the plugin baselines the new bundle against the latest released non-snapshot bundle (i.e., the baseline).
-That is, it compares the public exported API of the new bundle with the baseline.
+When you run the `baseline` command, the plugin baselines your new module against the latest released non-snapshot module (i.e., the baseline).
+That is, it compares the public exported API of your new module with the baseline.
 If there are any changes, it uses the OSGi semantic versioning rules to calculate the minimum new version.
-If the new bundle has a lower version, errors are thrown.
+If your new module has a lower version, errors are thrown.

 With the ability to baseline, your project's semantic versioning should always be accurate.